 The ESB council gives this award.
 The winner is given a certificate and an honorarium of 300 €.
 Winner will be notified during the closing ceremony of the annual ESB conference.

-The nominee need not be a member of the European Society for Biomaterials nor a citizen of a European country.
+The nominee doesn't need to be a citizen of a European country.

 The candidate must fulfill the following criteria: